nystudio107/craft-seomatic/README.md

 * **Content Analytics** - the Content Analytics sidebar doesn't show anything interesting yet
 * **Documentation** - the documentation needs to be more fully fleshed out
 * **Field** - there is no SEOmatic Field anymore; it's not necessary given the new architecture.
 Depending on demand, it may be brought back.

+### Upgrading from SEOmatic 1.x for Craft CMS 2.x

+If you are upgrading a site from Craft CMS 2.x to Craft CMS 3.x that used the older SEOmatic plugin, here's what you need to know.

+SEOmatic for Craft CMS 3 is a complete re-write and re-architecture from scratch of the plugin.
+This allowed us to take what we learned from SEOmatic 1.x, and rebuild it with a much more robust and extendable architecture.

+This also means that SEOmatic for Craft CMS 3 has little in common with the older plugin, both from a code point of view, and also conceptually.
+As such there isn't a way to migrate data in a way that makes sense; instead, you should just set up SEOmatic for Craft CMS 3 fresh.

+Thankfully, due to the new architecture, this is quite easy to do.
+If we do [bring back the SEOmatic Field](https://github.com/nystudio107/craft-seomatic/issues/14) (which is looking very likely at), then there will be a data migration.

+Still, we think the best way to update sites using SEOmatic is to start fresh, and explore how the conceptual changes in the plugin affect how you use it.
+We hope you love it!

 ## SEOmatic Overview